marioamz/State-of-the-Unions/README.md

 - Purpose:

 pipeline_preprocessing_regex.ipynb
-- Author:
+- Author: Alix
-- Purpose:
+- Purpose: preprocessing pipeline, only for regex

 pipeline_preprocessing_spacy.ipynb
-- Author:
+- Author: Alix
-- Purpose:
+- Purpose: preprocessing pipeline, only for spacy

 ## There are 3 additional folders: